-\cite{MR1293514} was the first to consider Bernstein estimation in the multivariate context.
-Assuming that $f$ is two-times continuously differentiable, he derived asymptotic expressions for the bias, variance and MSE of the density estimators on the two-dimensional unit simplex and the unit square $[0,1]^2$, and also proved their uniform strong consistency \footnote{Technically, Tenbusch calls it uniform weak consistency, but his bounds on the deviation probabilities are summable in $n$, so the uniform strong consistency is a trivial consequence of the Borel-Cantelli lemma.
-The same argument was made in Remark 2 of \cite{MR1985506} for the beta kernel estimator.} and asymptotic normality.
-He showed that the optimal rate, with respect to the MSE, is $\OO(n^{-2/3})$ when $d = 2$ and it is achieved when $m \asymp n^{1/3}$ (the optimal rates are also calculated at the boundaries).
+\citet{MR1293514} was the first to consider Bernstein estimation in the multivariate context.
+Assuming that $f$ is two-times continuously differentiable, he derived asymptotic expressions for the bias, variance and MSE of the density estimators on the two-dimensional unit simplex and the unit square $[0,1]^2$, and also proved their uniform strong consistency and asymptotic normality.
+(Technically, Tenbusch calls it uniform weak consistency, but his bounds on the deviation probabilities are summable in $n$, so the uniform strong consistency is a trivial consequence of the Borel-Cantelli lemma.
+The same argument was made in Remark~2 of \cite{MR1985506} for the beta kernel estimator.)
+He showed that the optimal rate for the MSE is $\OO_{\bb{x}}(n^{-2/3})$ when $d = 2$ and it is achieved when $m \asymp n^{1/3}$ (the optimal rates are also calculated at the boundary).